TeteStorm/snippets/README.md

 ## To add the snippet into Visual Studo

+Download this repo

-Tools > Code Snippet Manager > MySnippets > Import
+Tools > Code Snippet Manager > MySnippets > Import > Select  downloaded file Dispose.snippet

 ## To use it